What You Need to Know About Ankle Replacement Surgery

 What is Ankle Replacement Surgery?

 Ankle replacement surgery is used to replace arthritis-ridden ankles that have reduced or eliminated the patient’s mobility, prohibiting him or her from working and reducing the quality of life for the individual.
-This procedure also reduces the risk of deformity caused by arthritis by removing the swollen ankle and replacing it with a surgical replacement.
+This procedure also reduces the risk of deformity caused by arthritis.
+The patient avoids possible deformity by removing the swollen ankle and replacing it with a surgical replacement.

-This type of surgery also helps people that sustain injuries to their ankles from skiing, car accidents, ice skating, and other forms of injury.
-Replacement surgeries for the ankle have become more common in the last decade, with many claiming this type of surgery gave their lives back to them.
+This type of surgery also helps people that sustain injuries to their ankles.
+Replacement surgeries for the ankle have become more common in the last decade.
+Many patients claim this type of surgery gave their lives back to them.

 Why Should I Have Ankle Replacement Surgery?